TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix small capsule

 # REST

+- Server monitor notifications might work funky if a player connected with suppress_webhooks = true

 - CI should publish appimage with -g, then the deployment script should strip and repack it
     - The only problem is the self-updater will download the non-debug version again unless we can check but that's a lot of work for now